jranke/mkin/README.md

 ## Usage

-For a start, have a look a the code examples provided for [`plot.mkinfit`](https://pkgdown.jrwb.de/mkin/reference/plot.mkinfit.html) and [`plot.mmkin`](https://pkgdown.jrwb.de/mkin/reference/plot.mmkin.html), and
+For a start, have a look at the code examples provided for [`plot.mkinfit`](https://pkgdown.jrwb.de/mkin/reference/plot.mkinfit.html) and [`plot.mmkin`](https://pkgdown.jrwb.de/mkin/reference/plot.mmkin.html), and